Filip Cabinet: Final composition

+Ex officio member

 The Başkan (Governor) of Gagauzia is elected by universal, equal, direct, secret and free suffrage on an alternative basis for a term of 4 years.
 One and the same person can be a governor for no more than two consecutive terms.
 The Başkan of Gagauzia is confirmed as a member of the Moldovan government by a decree of the President of Moldova.